MoritzOff/Masterarbeit_MoritzOff_Abgabe/README.md

 To keep further, unused data in the data set available, a forward sampling algorithm modified by Aurore Sallard and Milos Balac is used.
 This one can be found in the **FW-sampling.py** file.

 The required python packages can be found in **requirements.txt**

+All output dataframes in string format can be found in ./output/outputDataframes_string